nyttikord/gomath/README.md

 To parse an expression, use `gomath.Parse(string) (gomath.Result, error)`.
 The string is a valid expression, like `1+2` or `2(1/3+4)^5`.

-The result will give you everything needed to perform operations like the exact representation or the ability to convert it to $\LaTeX$ code.
+The result will give you everything needed to perform operations, like getting the exact representation of the result, or the ability to convert

 ```go
 res, err := gomath.Parse("1/2+1")